 Successful transformation of health services is critical to promoting optimal population health.
 Furthermore, the shift to such financing mechanisms as value-based purchasing incentivizes the development of programs and services to promote health and wellness.
-Our experience within the Office for Community Child Health of Connecticut Children’s Medical Center suggests that our State’s unique capacity for collaboration, innovation, and system building makes Connecticut an ideal driver of change deserving of private (and public) investment.
+Our experience within the Office for Community Child Health of Connecticut Children’s suggests that our State’s unique capacity for collaboration, innovation, and system building makes Connecticut an ideal driver of change deserving of private (and public) investment.
 Promotion of children’s optimal healthy development has undeniably critical implications for workforce development and economic stability (e.g., as publicly embraced by Governor Peter Shumlin of Vermont) and, as proven by the research of Nobel laureate economist James Heckman, the return on such investments are unequalled across the lifespan.
 However, the capacity to achieve short-term, scorable savings in child health expenditures is relatively modest compared to adult, and especially aged, populations.
 As a result, such initiatives as those included within the Center for Medicare and Medicaid Innovation’s growing portfolio of payment and service delivery models that aim to achieve better care for patients, better health for our communities, and lower costs through improvement for our health care system are primarily focused on adult populations.
 Numerous other examples illustrate the focus of the federal government on adult medicine.
 Nonetheless, many innovations in the child health sector have direct applicability to adult health services and can serve as useful prototypes.

-While child health innovations offer important implications for health services transformation, we should acknowledge certain structural differences between child and adult care systems.
+While child health innovations offer important implications for population health and child health services transformation, we should acknowledge certain structural differences between child and adult care systems.
 For example, while health insurance coverage issues are of major relevance for health care transformation, they are less of an obstacle in the child health sector, since well over 90 percent of children have coverage via private insurance, Medicaid, or the Child Health Insurance Program.
 In child health care, the far greater issue is access to specialty care, given the limited supply of pediatric specialists, the concentration of such specialists in major urban centers, and the curtailed availability imposed by some specialists in response to the inadequacies of public program reimbursement.
 In contrast, adult specialists are, in general, in far greater supply and compete for publicly-funded (i.e., Medicare) patients.
 As a result, the “solutions” are quite different, with a focus on expanding insurance coverage for adults, in comparison to expanding the capacity of the primary care medical home and facilitating referrals to specialists for children, especially those with chronic and complex medical conditions.
 Furthermore, given the extraordinary influence of such non-medical determinants of health as social/environmental, genetic, and behavioral factors, health care transformation for children and adults alike must occur within the context of comprehensive system building promoting access to the wide array of critical community-based programs and services.

 Notwithstanding these differences, the shared goal for health care transformation for both children and adults-the promotion of optimal health and development-demands the diffusion of evidence-based innovations that strengthen the capacity of the medical home, decrease the cost of specialty care, and enhance access to community-based programs and services, all in the context of comprehensive system building.
 Our work with child health transformation in Connecticut speaks to our strong capacity to design, implement, and diffuse evidence-based innovations throughout the State and across the nation in the context of comprehensive system building and strong family and community engagement.
 In fact, these efforts have resulted in considerable private investment in the form of grants and gifts, as well as other revenue streams and public support that promote sustainability.

-The programs of Connecticut Children’s Office for Community Child Health exemplify Connecticut’s unique capacity to pilot and implement evidence-based innovations locally and statewide, as well as in other jurisdictions across the nation.
+The programs of Connecticut Children’s Office for Community Child Health exemplify Connecticut’s unique capacity to pilot and implement evidence-based population health innovations locally and statewide, as well as in other jurisdictions across the nation.
 Select examples include:

 - Our Help Me Grow® National Center, which provides technical assistance to a network of state affiliates around the country.
 In Connecticut, Help Me Grow® is a program of the state’s Office of Early Childhood that promotes the early detection of young, vulnerable children at risk for adverse developmental and behavioral outcomes and “demedicalizes” such issues through the linkage of such children and their families to community-based programs and services through United Way of Connecticut’s Child Development Infoline;